-This leaflet was written by STARS (the Syncope Trust) and is used here with permission.
+This leaflet was written by STARS (the Syncope Trust and Reflex Anoxic Seizures) and is used here with permission.

 What is postural orthostatic tachycardia syndrome?

 Postural orthostatic tachycardia syndrome (POTS) is defined as an abnormal increase in heart rate on becoming upright.
 There are many causes.
 Although blood pressure does not necessarily fall, symptoms are similar to low blood pressure and can consist of dizziness, fainting, headache, sweating, shakiness, nausea, poor concentration and memory, discoloured hands and feet, sense of anxiety, chest pains and many others - mostly worse when standing.
 Treatment can consist of high fluid intake, care with posture, careful fitness training and, in some patients, high salt intake and medication.